procesor2017/StampCollector/grooming.md

 # Requirements for using
 Adding Information:
-    - Reading information from auction house
+    - Reading information from auction house public pdf and save them to database
-        - Burda
     - Adding information manualy

 Usage: